Gabriel González Videla: Presidency

 Gabriel González Videla's first cabinets, between 1946 and 1948, included Communist ministers; but the international Cold War and Chile's internal troubles soon pushed González Videla toward the right.
 Chile quickly became enmeshed in the Cold War, as Moscow and especially Washington meddled in its affairs.
 That friction resulted in the splitting of the CTCh (the Worker's union) in 1946 into Communist and Socialist branches and then the outlawing of the Communist Party.
 The Socialists were now opposed to the Communists and aligned with the American Federation of Labor-Congress of Industrial Organizations (AFL-CIO) having grown closer to United States labor interests during World War II.

 Once in the presidency, González Videla had a fallout with his Communist allies.
 They demanded more cabinet seats, which González Videla refused to grant.
 The Communist Party then withdrew their support for him.
 In response, he first expelled them from his cabinet and then banned them completely under the 1948 Law of Permanent Defense of Democracy (Ley de Defensa Permanente de la Democracia), which banned communist and like-minded parties.
 He also broke relations with the Soviet Union and Warsaw Pact countries.
-Many key communist figures decided to flee the country, including poet Pablo Neruda, who had decried GGV on the Senate Floor for "selling out to the United States."
+Many key communist figures decided to flee the country, including poet Pablo Neruda, who had decried González Videla on the Senate Floor for "selling out to the United States."
 The communists that remained were arrested, but were not subjected to torture or execution.
 A pro-communist miners' strike in Lota was brutally suppressed.
 Demonstrations against what the communists called la ley maldita ("the damned law") led to the declaration of martial law, but were successfully repressed.

 In 1948, González Videla also learned of a plot by some members of the Armed Forces to lead a coup against him and install Carlos Ibáñez as president.
 He immediately ordered an investigation and the arrest of the coup leaders, including the head of the operation, General Ramón Vergara.
 Ibáñez, however, was absolved of all responsibility.
 This plan became known as the Pig trotters' plot (Complot de las patitas de chancho), because the coup leaders met in a restaurant which specialized in this Chilean dish.

 After outlawing the Communists, he ruled with the support of the two right-wing parties, the conservatives and the liberals, which approved of his anti-communist stance.
 He constructed a new cabinet made up of conservatives, liberals, radicals, some socialists, and members of the small Democratic Party.
 The Communist Party remained illegal until 1958.